Aleridia/Homelab/ansible/cluster-apps/keycloak/README.md

 ## Configuration
 ### Config map header
-I use a config map to make nginx pass the headars.
+I use a config map to make nginx pass the headers.
 The source used : https://dev.to/aws-builders/keycloak-with-nginx-ingress-6fo

 ### For production
 All the recommandation in the [keycloak documentation](https://www.keycloak.org/server/configuration-production) have been followed for a production use.

+## Realms
+- If you got a 403 error to access the "Manage account" : Client -> Account -> Web origins to "*".
+Make this for "account-console" too.
+[Source](https://github.com/keycloak/keycloak/issues/34780)